French city of Marseille gets tougher curfew as new COVID-19 variant discovered

 President Emmanuel Macron is battling to ensure France is not engulfed by a renewed sharp increase in COVID-19 cases, as has recently been the case in the UK and Germany, and is working on speeding up the country’s vaccine rollout.

-For now, curfew hours in Paris have not changed, running from 8 p.m. to 6 a.m., though the government has said it will not rule out stricter measures if the COVID situation worsens in France.
+In Paris the 8 p.m. to 6 a.m. curfew hours remain unchanged for now, although the government has said it will not rule out stricter measures if the COVID situation worsens in France.

 Reporting by Sudip Kar-Gupta; Editing by Mark Heinrich and David Holmes